AlekdSANS/conversion-tracking/README.md

 ## Tech Stack

-- React 19
+- React 19 for the frontend UI
-- Vite
+- Vite for local development and production builds
-- React Router
+- React Router for client-side routes
+- Node.js for API route runtime
+- Vercel Functions for serverless backend endpoints
+- MongoDB Atlas for the database
-- MongoDB Atlas / MongoDB Node driver
+- MongoDB Node.js driver for database access
-- Resend
+- Resend for contact/newsletter/callback email delivery
-- libphonenumber-js
+- libphonenumber-js for country-aware phone formatting and validation
-- Google Tag Manager
+- Google Tag Manager for tag orchestration
-- GA4
+- GA4 for analytics reporting
+- Google Ads-style conversion event practice
+- Browser `localStorage` for consent and campaign parameter persistence
+- Browser `dataLayer` for analytics event transport
+- HTTP-only cookies for auth sessions
+- Web Crypto / Node crypto APIs for password hashing and session signing
+- Vitest for unit/integration tests
-- Vitest + Testing Library
+- Testing Library and user-event for React interaction tests
+- jsdom for browser-like test environment
-- ESLint
+- ESLint for code quality checks

 ## Routes